comrade70/saiket-systems-internship/readme.md

 ![StandardScaler](https://img.shields.io/badge/StandardScaler-Feature%20Scaling-yellowgreen)

 ## Problem Statement
 Customer churn remains a major challenge in the telecommunications industry.
-Telecom companies often struggle to identify customers who are likely to discontinue their services owing to factors such as charges, contract type, and tenure.
+Telecom companies often struggle to identify customers who are likely to discontinue service due to factors such as charges, contract type, and tenure.
 Without a  predictive model, businesses may fail to implement timely retention strategies for at-risk customers, which ultimately affects their revenues and business continuity

 ## Project Overview